 - They’re unsure whether they can handle the language, transport, and culture on their own.

-Travel groups in China give you an opportunity to enjoy both the destination and the journey instead of focusing on how to get there, what you’ll eat, what time everything closes, etc. You won’t need to speak a lick of Mandarin Chinese (although learning a small bit is still helpful), and you won’t have to research the history of each place you visit on your own.
+Travel groups in China give you an opportunity to enjoy both the destination and the journey instead of focusing on how to get there, what you’ll eat, what time everything closes, etc. You won’t need to speak a lick of Mandarin Chinese (although learning a small bit of Chinese is still helpful), and you won’t have to research the history of each place you visit on your own.

 If you’re the kind of person who prefers to soak in the sights without the worry of logistics, you’re obviously fit for a group tour.
 Even if you’re like me and you appreciate the adventure of exploring on your own, there’s a lot of historical and cultural context that a tour group can provide.